Annabel Chong

-Grace Quek (郭盈恩 (Guō Yíng'ēn)), known professionally as Annabel Chong, is a Singaporean former pornographic actress who became famous after starring in an adult film that was promoted as The World's Biggest Gang Bang.
+Grace Quek (郭盈恩 (Guō Yíng'ēn)), known professionally as Annabel Chong, is a Singaporean former pornographic actress who became famous after starring in an adult film that was promoted as the World's Biggest Gang Bang.
 The film was commercially successful and started a trend of "record-breaking" gang bang pornography.
 Four years later, Quek was the subject of the documentary Sex: The Annabel Chong Story, in which she was interviewed about her pornography career.
 She retired from the adult industry completely in 2003 to work in software engineering.

-Biography
+Early life and education

 Quek was born and raised in Singapore in a middle-class Protestant Singaporean Chinese family.
 She was the only child of two teachers.
 She was a student at Raffles Girls' School, where she was enlisted in the country's Gifted Education Programme and Hwa Chong Junior College.
 Former teachers and classmates describe Quek as quiet, conservative, intelligent, and studious.

 After taking her A-levels, she took three gap-years, including a year spent in the United States, before going on to study law at King's College London on a scholarship.

-While in the United Kingdom, Quek was riding on a train and met a man she became attracted to, and agreed to have sex with him in an alleyway.
+While in England, Quek was riding on a train and met a man she became attracted to, and agreed to have sex with him in an alleyway.
 He brought along other men, and she was gang raped and robbed in a rubbish closet under an inner-city housing block.

 At the age of 21, she dropped out of law school and went on to study photography, art and gender studies at the University of Southern California (USC), where she excelled academically.
 At the same time, she also began working in pornographic films.
 She later went on to do graduate studies in gender studies at USC.

-Pornography career
+Pornographic film career

 Since her parents did not approve of her dropping out of law school, she needed a source of income to pay her college fees.
 In 1994, she started in porn by answering an advertisement for a modelling agency in LA Weekly.
 Quek was reportedly interested in blurring the boundary between pornography and performance art in her work.